carbon-design-system/carbon-pictograms-svelte/CONTRIBUTING.md

 ### Validating Types

-Run `yarn validate` to run `svelte-check` to validate the TypeScript definitions.
+Run `yarn validate` to validate the TypeScript definitions using `svelte-check`.

+Note: you must first build the library first.

 ## Submitting a Pull Request